List of NFL players born outside the United States: Oceania

 In recent decades, Polynesians—in particular Samoans—have found great success in the NFL, so much so that the island of American Samoa has been referred to as "Football Island" by outsiders.
 According to Forbes in 2015, a Samoan male was 56 times more likely to play in the NFL than a non-Samoan male.

 Al Lolotai was the first Polynesian to play professionally, playing for the Washington Redskins in 1945, and the AAFC Los Angeles Dons from 1946 to 1949.
 Samoans began to make their mark in the NFL in the 1970s with players such as Jack "The Throwin' Samoan" Thompson and Pago Pago native Mosi Tatupu.
 Thompson was the first Polynesian quarterback in the NFL, and Tatupu was invited to the Pro Bowl in 1986 as a special teams player.

 Vai Sikahema was the first Tonga native in the NFL.
 He led the league in punt return yards in 1986 and 1987 while playing for the St. Louis Cardinals.
 Sikahema's cousin, Deuce Lutui, also from Tonga, later played seven seasons in the NFL as an offensive guard.
 Super Bowl XLIII featured two Tongan offensive guards in Lutui for the Cardinals and Chris Kemoeatu for the Steelers.

 The Polynesian Football Hall of Fame was established in 2013 to honor the greatest players, coaches, and contributors of Polynesian descent in football history.
 Native Polynesian NFL players that have been inducted include Thompson, Tatupu, Sikahema, New Zealander Riki Ellison, and Samoans Jesse Sapolu and Maa Tanuvasa.
 Tongan Ma'ake Kemoeatu, cousin of Chris, was announced as an inductee for the 2018 class.

 Asia

 Placekicker John Lee was the first Asian drafted in the NFL.
 He was born in Seoul, South Korea.
 The four-year, $900,000 contract he signed with the Cardinals in 1986 was the richest in NFL history for a kicker.
 Although highly successful in college for the UCLA Bruins, he lasted only one season in the NFL.
+Younghoe Koo, who was also born in Seoul, has found more success.
+A 2020 Pro Bowler, Koo has kicked for the Los Angeles Chargers and Atlanta Falcons, and became known for his ability to successfully execute onside kicks.

 One of the most popular Asian-born players in NFL history is Hines Ward.
 Born in Seoul to a Korean mother and African-American serviceman, Ward played 14 seasons for the Pittsburgh Steelers from 1998 to 2011 and previously coached in the NFL.
 During his career he won two Super Bowls, was invited to four Pro Bowls, and set numerous Steelers franchise receiving records.